kpatvt/sim21/README.md

 Status
 ------
+* Jan 20, 2021
+    * All example cases now converge with some massaging
+    * Fixed a nasty bug that was preventing one phase results in Flash unitops

+* Jan 12, 2021
+    * Many more test cases working including PipeSegment
+    * All column examples now work with different types of specs including recoveries, deg. of subcooling, etc.

 * Many examples with output now available with PR/SRK EOS Thermo:
     * Air Separation Unit (ASU)
     * Natural Gas Separation Train